PyPtt/ptt-api-sdk-python/README.md

-# ptt-api-sdk-python
-PTT api SDK for Python
+# PTT api SDK for Python